MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-monitor.md

 | [az monitor private-link-scope](/cli/azure/monitor/private-link-scope) | | Manage monitor private link scope resources. | [Use Azure Private Link to securely connect networks to Azure Monitor](/azure/azure-monitor/platform/private-link-security)
 | [az monitor scheduled-query](/cli/azure/monitor/scheduled-query) | yes | Manage scheduled queries.

-## Popular Monitor articles using the Azure CLI
+## Popular Azure Monitor articles using the Azure CLI

 - [Azure Monitor CLI samples](/azure/azure-monitor/samples/cli-samples)
 - [Create a Log Analytics workspace with Azure CLI](/azure/azure-monitor/learn/quick-create-workspace-cli)

-## Azure CLI reference examples
+## Azure CLI reference examples for Azure Monitor

 Examples are provided with every Azure CLI reference.
 Although you can also complete these tasks through the Azure portal, using the Azure CLI requires a command line.
 Here are a few code blocks to give you an idea of how easy it is to use the Azure CLI.